DanRepik/api_foundry/readme.md

 # Usage

-When utilizing API-Maker to construct APIs, the primary focus of development lies in defining component schema objects and path operations.
+When utilizing API-Foundry to construct APIs, the primary focus of development lies in defining component schema objects and path operations.

 Annotations on component schema objects enable seamless operations on database tables.
 At a minimum, these annotations configure the database and table name.
 However, additional annotations are available to enhance functionality: